-Obe is a student in studying commercial aviation.
-He’s married, naturally skinny, and he spends his free time playing soccer and watching movies.
-A little over 5 weeks ago, he started doing our Bony to Beastly Program.
-He isn’t doing anything crazy, he’s just following a conventional bulking routine:
+Obe is a student studying commercial aviation.
+He’s married, naturally skinny, and spends his free time playing soccer and watching movies.
+A little over 5 weeks ago, he started the Bony to Beastly Program.

 Whats up everyone!
 My name is Obe and I’m a student.
-I’m 5’11 and currently weigh 135.
-I’m freaking stoked to be part of this program as I’ve always been skinny.
+I’ve always been skinny, so I’m freaking stoked to be part of this program.
+I’m 5’11 and currently weigh 135 pounds.
 The most I’ve ever weighed is 140.
-I hope to be at 150-160 and be healthy as well as faster and stronger.Obe
+I hope to bulk up to 150-160 and be healthy as well as faster and stronger.Obe

 Here’s his before photo: